IMAGE: STANDING STONES (detail) by Catherine Forsayeth

 And of course it doesn’t look anything like the war on which my grandfathers staked their lives, which in turned looked nothing like the one before that, because each of these conflicts reflect a further evolution of warfare.
 The Third World War — which I would say was declared in 1991 — has manifested thus far as fifth generational hybrid warfare, which is why the naive have no idea it is happening.
 It is difficult for them to recognise the true nature of the threats they face, because in this style of warfare conventional or even recognisable weapons play little part — and because the battle-lines are drawn not between nations but classes.
 Fifth generation warfare (5GW) is conducted primarily through non-kinetic military action, such as social engineering, disinformation, cyberattacks, and the use of emerging technologies such as artificial intelligence and fully autonomous systems.
 It is ideological, psychological, biological warfare; at some point it may feature ‘hot’ or even nuclear war.
 It is all these things; but is it meaningful to characterise it as ‘spiritual’ warfare?

 I met a soldier-turned-mystic once, who told me: “War is everywhere, it’s all the time, on every level, even in the cells of your body.
 And it doesn’t stop when you die.”
 That was 2017, and how prophetic it seems now — like Michel Foucault’s queasily prescient phrase in Discipline and Punish (Surveiller et Punir) when he characterises modern panopticism as “the capillary functioning of power.”
 Even if you believe that these ‘vaccines’ are self-evidently designed to kill, that might not be the most sinister thing about them.
-Independent microscopy studies first undertaken by a group of Spanish scientists calling themselves La Quinta Columna, and since replicated by other competent individuals, notably Dr R O Young and Dr Andreas Noack (deceased), have identified the presence of graphene oxide and/or hydroxide in vaccine samples.
+Independent microscopy studies first undertaken by a group of Spanish scientists calling themselves La Quinta Columna, and since replicated by other competent individuals, notably Dr R O Young and Dr Andreas Noack (deceased in a hit-and-run ‘accident’), have identified the presence of graphene oxide and/or hydroxide in vaccine samples.
 Apart from being extremely toxic, graphene is a superconductor used in brain-machine interface technology.
 Micrographs also show anomalous objects consistent with nano-scale sensors and transmitters.
 Even a passing acquaintance with the state of the art in wireless nanotechnology is enough to reveal the possibilities.
 It is completely within the realm of possibility that these injections represent the final incarnation of Foucault’s ‘disciplinary society’ and the ultimate realisation of Bentham’s transparent prison, the Panopticon, its line-of-sight architecture built not of steel and glass but neural nets and nanobots within the human body.
 The process or tendency does not come out of left field, and can be traced back a number of centuries in Western society.
 But the aim now appears to be the imposition of a radical collectivism of unprecedented depth — a collectivism of mind.
 We were always told — by NATO think tanks, for instance — that in the Third World War the battlefield would be the human brain.
 Catherine Fitts called it, in April 2020 in her article The Injection Fraud; this article has aged extremely well.
 In co-ordination with the saturation of the earth’s surface with low latency unlimited bandwidth, the project of universal connectivity aims at nothing less than the absorption of (what remains of) humanity into the machine.
 In interviews Fitts memorably articulates the (spiritual) implications in language which is accessible to all:

 “For 400 years we’ve had a model of the human, a model of the economy, a model of the planet that is a machine model, and it’s fostered great productivity in some ways, but the model fails because it doesn’t reflect how life really works.
 And to me what we’re watching is the ultimate gasp of a failing model: it’s produced a culture of people who are hyper-materialistic, and they literally don’t understand life and they don’t understand reality.